RedisLabs/redislabs-docs/content/ri/installing/install-docker.md

 and then point your browser to [http://localhost:8001](http://localhost:8001).

+{{< note >}}
-**Note:** Make sure the directory you pass as a volume to the container has necessary permissions for the container to access it.
+Make sure the directory you pass as a volume to the container has necessary permissions for the container to access it.
 For example, if you have run the previous command and got a permission error, run the following command:

 ```bash
 {{< param docker_db_volume_permission >}}